Vik-Maharaj/book-search-engine/README.md

 ## Usage

 Once the dependencies are installed, to use the application, initialize the server with the following command, ```npm run start```, and it can then be opened locally (or accessed any time via the above deployed site url).

+Use the search bar to input any subject, title, or author then click "Submit Search."
+If you would like to save books to a list you can access later, then click "Login/Sign Up" in the top right corner.
+After signing up or loggin in, there will no be a blue button at the bottom of each book that says, "Save this Book!."
+Saved books will now be in your books list, which can be access by the "See Your Books" link in the top right corner by the "Logout" button.

 ## Credits